A Beginners Guide to Buying, Selling, Using and Mining OMG

 It makes asset and currency transfers possible between parties without an intermediary bank or an account.
 Be it for shopping, casino games or tips, funds are easily accessible even in countries where financial regulations are strict.
 OMG's eWallet framework allows financial service providers to select their offerings in line with prevailing regulations.

 OMG is also an investor's darling.
-Its circulating supply of over 98 million token (out of a total of 140 million) makes it viable for trading.
+Its circulating supply of over 98 million tokens (out of a total of 140 million) makes it viable for trading.
 When its PoS platform launches by the end of 2017, OMG would rise in market value far above its current price of $9.
 In fact, the global market potential for its value transfer service is indeterminate at this point.
 But the outlook indicates a huge market.

-According to ICO Stats, OMG has grown its Return On Investment by over 3600% since its ICO in July 2017 when token sold for approximately $0.25 each.
+According to ICO Stats, OMG has grown its Return On Investment by over 3600% since its ICO in July 2017 when tokens sold for approximately $0.25 each.
 So far, a larger chunk of this added value is from community-driven and marketing hypes.
 The platform is not fully operational yet and its expansion drives are not in full swing.

-So, based on its proposed use cases and the network's potential market reach, a 5-fold value increase - or more - is likely in the next 12 months.
+So, based on its proposed use cases and the network's potential market reach, a 5-fold value increase—or more—is likely in the next 12 months.
 For instance, Paysbuy's 600,000 individuals and 15,000 businesses will consolidate into Omise's market by December.
 Going by market trend, OMG's capitalization could rise from its current $900 million to about $4.5 billion before the end of 2018.
 By then, 1 OMG could be worth more than $45.
 A growth in appreciation makes the token qualify as a store of value.

 The OMG token is storable on a ERC-20 compatible Ethereum wallet such as MyEtherWallet or Jaxx on iOS devices.
 It can also be stored on hardware wallets such as Ledger Nano.